 The time to prepare for a natural disaster is today.
 From hurricanes or wildfires to tornados and blizzards, these disasters can cause devastation to many in the path.
 Taking disaster preparedness steps early is the key to keeping you and your loved ones safe.

 Steps to Take Before an Emergency

-- Register with your utility company for placement on the emergency restorative services list.
+You can also register with your utility company for placement on the emergency restorative services list.

-- Place your preferred note-taking materials in your kit.
-This may include a slate, stylus, and paper; or a pen, notepad, and handheld magnifier.
+Have a way to take notes if needed like a slate, stylus, and paper; or a pen, notepad, and handheld magnifier.

 The Time is Now

 Emergencies can be stressful, but with proper planning and action, you can have peace of mind and safety.
 Being prepared permits you greater independence and control in uncertain times.